Issa-Abbadi/Mastering-JavaScript-in-20-Days/Day1.md

 - HTML is the NOUN
 - CSS is the  Adj
 - JS is the Verb
-- Refresh gets the old content of the page
+- Refresh gets the old content of the page if the code in the console of the browser

 ## Code Snippets: